jaimesouza/openfoam-singularity/README.md

 # OpenFOAM on Singularity

-Describe how to run OpenFOAM using a singularity container on a slurm cluster
+Describe how to run OpenFOAM using a singularity container on a slurm cluster.
+The procedure below was tested on Ubuntu.

 ## Build the OpenFOAM singularity container